-Gestalt Theory of Learning by Wolfgang Kohler explained
+Gestalt Theory of Learning

-The Gestalt Theory of Learning is a psychological theory, developed by Wolfgang Kohler that describes how people learn.
+Gestalt Theory of Learning: the Gestalt Theory of Learning is a psychological theory, developed by Wolfgang Kohler that describes how people learn.
 Next to what it is, this article alo highlights examples of Gestalt theory of learning, how to use and principles the disadvantages, views of this theory and a short summary.
 After reading, you will understand the basics of the Gestalt Theory of Learning theory.
 Enjoy reading!

 What is Gestalt Theory of Learning?

 The Gestalt Theory of Learning is an educational philosophy based on the tenets and ideas of gestalt psychology.

 Gestalt literally means “whole” or “unified.”